Add and remove GlusterFS servers

 Incorporate the new brick into the Gluster volume

-Use SSH to log in to either web01 or web02.
+Use SSH to log in to either

 The following command instructs the GlusterFS volume to trust the new server: